goharbor/harbor/docs/user_guide.md

 System-wide CVE whitelists apply to all of the projects in a Harbor instance.

-1. Go to **

-### Configure a System-Wide CVE Whitelist

-System-wide CVE whitelists apply to all of the projects in a Harbor instance.

 1. Go to **Configuration** &gt, **System Settings**.
 1. Under **Deployment security**, click **Add**.
    ![System-wide CVE whitelist](img/cve-whitelist1.png)